+UNIVERSITY DISCIPLINE

-UNIVERSITY DISCIPLINE PART C: BREACHES BY STUDENT MEMBERS
+PART C: BREACHES BY STUDENT MEMBERS

-23. (1) If the Proctors have reasonable grounds for believing that a student member has committed a breach of section 2 or 3 of this statute they may refer the matter to the Student Disciplinary Panel.

-(2) If a Proctor or any member of the university staff who is authorised by the Proctors for the purposes of this sub-section has reasonable grounds for believing that a student member has committed a breach of the Regulations of the Rules Committee relating to behaviour after examinations he or she may impose a fine on that student member (called 'an immediate fine') on becoming aware of the breach in question.

-(3) The procedure to be followed in the imposition of immediate fines, the amount of the fine, and a student member's right of appeal from an immediate fine shall be prescribed in regulations.

-24. (1) In any case proceeding before the Student Disciplinary Panel or the Student Appeal Panel, the case for the Proctors may be presented by either of the Proctors or, at their discretion, by any Pro-Proctor or any other member of Congregation.

-(2) In appropriate circumstances, following suitable consultations, the case may be presented by a solicitor or barrister who is not a member of Congregation.

-(3) In any such proceedings it shall be the duty of the Proctors or their representative to state to the Panel what penalty in the Proctors' opinion would be appropriate if the person charged were found guilty, and to give the Proctors' reasons for that opinion.

-25. (1) The Proctors may during the course of an investigation under section 21 of this statute into an alleged breach other than one involving harassment of or serious injury to a person, serious damage to property, or a significant element of dishonesty invite the student member in question to consider whether he or she is prepared to submit this matter for determination by the Proctors.

-(2) If the student member agrees to the disposal of a case under this section it shall be dealt with by the Proctors accordingly and not referred to the Student Disciplinary Panel.

-(3) The only penalties which the Proctors may impose upon a student member under this section are:

-(a) a fine alone or with compensation not exceeding the sum as prescribed by regulation from time to time under section 26 of this statute; or

-(b) a written warning as to his or her future conduct, of which the Proctors shall keep a record.
+- 23.29.
+(1) If the Proctors have reasonable grounds for believing that a student member has committed a breach of section 2 or 3 of this statute they may refer the matter to the Student Disciplinary Panel, or, in the case of breaches of sections 3, 4 or 5 of the Proctors' Disciplinary Regulations for Candidates in Examinations, to the Academic Conduct Panel. - (2) If a Proctor or any member of the university staff who is authorised by the Proctors for the purposes of this sub-section has reasonable grounds for believing that a student member has committed a breach of the Regulations of the Rules Committee relating to behaviour after examinations he or she may impose a fine on that student member (called 'an immediate fine') on becoming aware of the breach in question. - (3) The procedure to be followed in the imposition of immediate fines, the amount of the fine, and a student member's right of appeal from an immediate fine shall be prescribed in regulations. - 24.30.
+(1) In any case proceeding before the Student Disciplinary Panel or the Student Appeal Panel, the case for the Proctors may be presented by either of the Proctors or, at their discretion, by any Pro-Proctor or any other member of Congregation. - (2) In appropriate circumstances, following suitable consultations, the case may be presented by a solicitor or barrister who is not a member of Congregation. - (3) In any such proceedings it shall be the duty of the Proctors or their representative to state to the Panel what penalty in the Proctors' opinion would be appropriate if the person charged were found guilty student member concerned were found to have committed the breach in question, and to give the Proctors' reasons for that opinion. - 25.31.
+(1) The Proctors may during the course of an investigation under section 2127 of this statute into an alleged breach other than one involving harassment of or serious injury to a person, serious damage to property, or a significant element of dishonesty invite the student member in question to consider whether he or she is prepared to submit this matter for determination by the Proctors. - (2) If the student member agrees to the disposal of a case under this section this procedure for considering the matter it shall be dealt with by the Proctors accordingly and not referred to the Student Disciplinary Panel. - (3) The only penalties which the Proctors may impose upon a student member under this section are: - (a) a fine alone or with compensation not exceeding the sum as prescribed by regulation from time to time under section $\frac{26}{32}$ of this statute; or - (b) a written warning as to his or her future conduct, of which the Proctors shall keep a record.